 Marie – Test Analyst

 In 2011, having come from an entirely non-technical role in the NHS, I got my first job as a Test Analyst.
 With no previous technical experience I was not at all sure in my ability to fulfil what I’d signed up for!
 Before I started the role, in order to build a base understanding, I took (and thankfully passed) the foundation level software testing qualification.
 Once I started, despite it being drastically different to what I was used to and a very steep learning curve, I enjoyed that I was constantly challenging myself and felt accomplished as I saw my skillset broaden.
 I’ve continued to pick up new technical skills since then – admittedly, some have taken much longer than others to master, but I know eventually, if I put the effort in, I’ll get there in the end.
-I think that with women particularly, there is often an issue of self-imposed limitations (we can be much more modest than our male counterparts!).
-I’ve been really fortunate, gaining all the opportunities I could have wanted in my career so far and hope for this to continue.
-I just have to keep reminding myself along the way that I can do it.
+I’ve been really fortunate, gaining all the opportunities I could have wanted in my career so far and I hope for this to continue in the future.